MariaRicci/Phase_2_Final_Project/README.md

 I performed data type conversion as need as well as categorical data, taken as predictor variable, in dummy variables.
 I proceeded also with log transformation in order to ensure a normal distribution.
 Given the nature of the business problem I have to answer to, I performed a simple linear regression.
+I added appropriate visualization.
+The use of dummy variables presented some chanlleges.

 ## Conclusions